 Discover how Beekeeper can help you and your staff reclaim your time.

-Set patching activity during your ideal maintenance windows with native Microsoft Systems Center Configuration Manager integration, including execution timeout that guarantees your patching will not exceed the window.
+Set patching activity during your ideal maintenance windows with native Microsoft System Center Configuration Manager (SCCM) integration, including execution timeout that guarantees your patching will not exceed the window.

 You can even configure complex dates like four days after the second Tuesday of the month or the Saturday after patch Tuesday to be certain that patches land when they have the least impact on production applications and critical systems.